About this Research Topic

 We welcome contributions from all fields (biology, mathematics, engineering, physics, geology, chemistry, oceanography…) and encourage the use of varied tools such as empirical data, physical and computational simulations, mathematical modeling, and field data.
 This topic is open to original research papers, (mini) reviews, opinion papers, methods papers, and perspectives papers.

-Julia E. Samson (PhD student) is involved in editing this Research Topic under the supervision of the Topic Editors.
+Julia E. Samson (PhD student) is involved in the organization of this Research Topic, but will not be editing manuscripts.

 Keywords: plankton, photosynthesis, nutrients, fluid dynamics, flow, ecosystem engineering, ecology, coral, canopy, algae